jpikl/rew/README.md

 # rew

-Rew is a CLI tool that rewrites FS paths according to a pattern.
+Rew is a text processing CLI tool that rewrites FS paths according to a pattern.

 [![Build status][build-img]][build]
 [![Code coverage][coverage-img]][coverage]